 Preparation is the key with any sport, or activity that you want to be good at.
+Both activites require strength, balance, flexibility and a strong core in order for you to get the most out of your activity.
 Yes, that means that you’ll have to do the exercises at the gym if you want to ski all day without feeling utterly exhuasted at the end of the day.

 A local physio has worked hard to develop a very good app called SkiRAD.